3ev/wordpress-core/README.md

 ##Versions

-This branch contains work-in-progress support for Wordpress `4.4`, and is backwards incompatible with earlier Wordpress versions.
+From version `2.0.0`, this packages supports Wordpress 4.4 or newever.
 Use a `1.x` version of this package for Wordpress `<= 4.3` support.

 ##Installation